edwardasilva/edwardasilva/README.md

 # Edward Silva

-Electrical Engineering student at Colorado School of Mines with a minor in Computer Science, focusing on controls systems and signal processing.
+BS in Electrical Engineering student at Colorado School of Mines with a Minor in Computer Science, focusing on controls & signal processing.

 ## Contact